minotaa/applejuice-docs/docs/posting.md

 For the version, you must insert `1.8` as the main version & `1.8.x` as the version range.

-You must insert the proper scenarios in your matchpost, they must be in the server & explained in the [pastebin](https://pastebin.com/raw/LcgRZ0iV)..
+You must insert the proper scenarios in your matchpost, they must be in the server & explained in the [pastebin](https://pastebin.com/raw/LcgRZ0iV).

 ### For NA

-For the Server Address, you must insert `uhc.applejuice.bar` as the Address.
+For the Server Address, you must insert `applejuice.games` as the Address.

 For the region, it must be `North America` & the location must be `Montreal, Canada`.